Keyboard shortcuts

 y_grid = np.clip((y_norm * 18).astype(int), 0, 18)

 Multiple points may map to the same grid cell.
-This is handled by:
+Collision handling uses latest-wins for display, with density encoded in overlay modes.

 Temporal Dynamics